-ACCA currently participates in the State foundation program through the Ohio Department of Education, along with revenues from programs such as the Management Information System, Education Stabilization Fund, Stimulus Title II, Title I, Drug Free School, Improving Teacher Quality and the Federal Start Up programs.
+ACCA currently participates in the State foundation program and the State of Ohio Educational Management Information System grant.
+ACCA also participates in Federal grant programs including Education Jobs, IDEA-Part B, Education Stabilization, Stimulus Title II, Title I, Drug Free School, Improving Teacher Quality and the Federal Start Up programs.
 Revenues from these programs are recognized in the accounting period in which they are earned, essentially the same as the fiscal year.
-Amounts awarded under State foundation program for the 2010 school year excluding federal and State grants totaled \$587,512.
+State foundation revenue for fiscal year 2011 totaled \$649,783 and is recognized as operating revenue.

 Grants and entitlements are recognized as non-operating revenues in the accounting period in which all eligibility requirements have been met.
-Eligibility includes timing requirements, which specify the year when the resources are required to be used or the fiscal year when use is first permitted; matching requirements, in which ACCA must provide local resources to be used for a specified purpose; and expenditure requirements, in which the resources are provided to ACCA on a reimbursement basis.
-State and Federal grant revenue for the fiscal year ended June 30, 2010 was \$219,006.
+Eligibility includes timing requirements, which specify the fiscal year when the resources are required to be used or the fiscal year when use is first permitted; matching requirements, in which ACCA must provide local resources to be used for a specified purpose; and expenditure requirements, in which the resources are provided to ACCA on a reimbursement basis.
+State and Federal grant revenue for fiscal year 2011 totaled \$313,145.